 - Apple, strawberry and almond: with caster sugar and almonds in the topping for a lighter summery pudding.

 - Apple, blackberry and cinnamon: with half white, half brown sugar in the topping and cinnamon sprinkled on the fruit.

 - Pear and plum: with brown sugar in the topping and mixed spice for an autumnal flavour.

-- Peach/nectarine, mango, ginger and coconut: with ginger sprinkled on the fruit, coconut in the topping and served with coconut yoghurt this would be a lovely caribbean twist on this classic English pudding.
+- Peach/nectarine, mango, ginger and coconut: with ginger sprinkled on the fruit, coconut in the topping and served with coconut yoghurt this would be a lovely tropical twist on this classic English pudding.